There are few areas more important for a minister to master than those dealing with insurance coverages and exclusions. Consider the following.

 - If your church is located in one of 22,000 communities that participate in the National Flood Insurance Program (NFIP), you can obtain flood insurance from insurers that participate in the NFIP.
 Coverage amounts are often inadequate.

 - Check to see if your policy contains a coinsurance clause.
-If so, you are required to insure your property for a specified percentage of its market value.
+If so, you are required to insure your property for a specified percentage of its replacement value.
 If you don't, you become a coinsurer, meaning that your policy will pay less than the stated limits in the event of a partial loss.
 These clauses make it essential for churches to have adequate coverage.
 This review should be done annually.

 Liability Insurance Coverage